François-Gabriel d'Angeac: Career

 In 1760, Captain d’Angeac was placed in command of French reinforcement troops sent to Canada to aid the commander of the French fleet, François Chenard de La Giraudais, prior to the Battle of Restigouche.
 His squadron was defeated on 8 July 1760 by Captain John Byron's British naval squadron, the last naval engagement of New France.
 However, D'Angeac organized thousands of Acadians and Indians and bolstered French defenses.
 Though there was ultimately an order to surrender, D’Angeac was defiant, until finally agreeing to terms.

 Governor

 With the signing of the 1763 Treaty of Paris, the islands of Saint-Pierre and Miquelon became a new French colony, replacing Louisbourg as France's sedentary fishery base and deep-sea fishing fleet refuge.
 When d’Angeac was appointed governor, Sir Charles Douglas delayed d'Angeac while Captain James Cook worked quickly to complete his survey of Saint-Pierre and Miquelon.
 D'Angeac served as governor from 15 June 1763 to 31 July 1773.
 His relations with Newfoundland's governor, Hugh Palliser, were strained; Palliser's letters were considered rude.

 D'Angeac requested permission to retire in 1765; it was denied.
 He was promoted to Brigadier des armées of the line infantry in 1770.
 Two years later, he left the island of Saint-Pierre for France.
-With his recommendation, he was succeeded by his nephew, Charles Gabriel Sébastien, Baron de l'Espérance (1725, Louisbourg; died 1791).
+With his recommendation, he was succeeded by his nephew, Charles Gabriel Sébastien, Baron de l'Espérance (born 1725, Louisbourg; died 1791).